-If you are disputing an amount owing, you still need to pay the amount not in dispute - this will help ensure you don't end up with a much larger debt by the time the next bill is due.
+If you're disputing an amount owing, you still need to pay the amount not in dispute - so you don't end up with a much larger debt by the time the next bill is due.

 When you make your complaint:

-- if the person you are speaking to is unable to meet your expectations, ask to escalate the complaint and speak to a supervisor.
-If you remain dissatisfied after speaking to a supervisor, contact the Energy and Water Ombudsman SA.
+- if the person you speak with can't help you, ask to escalate the complaint and speak to a supervisor.
+If you're still not happy after speaking to a supervisor, contact the Energy and Water Ombudsman SA

-There are certain circumstances under which retailers are not allowed to disconnect the supply.
-If you are wrongfully disconnected, you are entitled to claim compensation from the retailer.
+There are certain circumstances when retailers aren't allowed to disconnect your supply.
+If you're wrongfully disconnected, you're entitled to claim compensation from the retailer.

-Disconnection is a last resort and retailers must take a number of steps before disconnecting a customer.
+Disconnection is a last resort and retailers must take a number of steps before disconnecting you.
 They must give you a reminder notice and a disconnection warning notice.

-- if you are on a payment plan and have adhered to the terms of the plan
+- if you're on a payment plan and have followed the terms of your plan

-- if you are on a hardship program and have adhered to the terms of the program
+- if you're on a hardship program and have followed the terms of your program

 - if you live in a property registered as requiring life-support equipment